 Lugol’s iodine solution is used topically as a disinfectant and to treat a variety of skin problems.

-Skin Problems that Benefit from Topical Iodine Use
+Skin Problems that Can Benefit from Topical Iodine Use

 - Skin Tags